piterpti/MarkerlessAR/README.md

-# OPENCV FaceDetection
+# OPENCV HandDetection, tracking and rendering 3D object on it
-Detection based tracker module talks through JNI to the native libraries of OPENCV Set up Android Studio 2.0 Preview 2
+Detection based tracker module talks through JNI to the native libraries of OPENCV

-For any questions email me at eduardo.www@gmail.com
+For any questions email me at piterpti@gmail.com